spcourse/python/en/loops/index.md

     print(f"The sum of all numbers from 1 to 10 = {total}")

 **Exercise 1:** Please change this program by including another print statement: `print(f"The sum of all numbers from 1 to {x} = {total}")`.
 Include this line beneath `total = total + x`, in such a way that it starts at the same position (the same level of indentation).
 Run the program and try to understand what happens.
-Problems with indentation are a very common mistake when using loops, so it is important to see these type of 'mistakes' so you can recognize them later.
+Problems with indentation are a very common mistake when using loops, so it is important to see these types of 'mistakes' so you can recognize them later.

 **Exercise 2:** At this moment we use the numbers from 1 to 10.
 Please try to adapt the program in such a way that you define a new variable once at the beginning of the program (so not in the range() function) that holds the maximum number.
 Use this maximum number as the maximum value for the for-loop: `for x in range(1, maximum)`.